xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 Using the algorithm described below, flox will **automatically** set `method="cohorts"` for this dataset unless specified, yielding a 5X decrease in memory used and a 2X increase in runtime.
 Read on to figure out how!
+Read on to figure out how!

+_Note that the improvements here are strongly dependent on the details of the grouping variable, the chunksize, and even dask's scheduler.
+In fact, writing this post prompted the discovery of a bug in dask's scheduler that should substantially improve the "map-reduce" case._

 <img src='/posts/flox-smart/mem.png' alt='Memory usage' width='60%' />